 The great thing about this maul is that it comes at a low price, but you can be sure of American quality, you’ll be supporting an American business, and, of course, you’ll get great customer support if you do have a problem with it.
 With a wood handle, of course, you can replace it easily if it ever does break.
 The Council Tool maul isn’t flashy, but it is an excellent tool that comes at great value for the money.
 By the way – it also comes in a 6-pound version.

-Weighing in at just under 7 pounds, this straight-handled maul is hand-forged in Sweden and comes with everything you would want in a maul – a hardened poll end for striking wedges or being struck, an axehead fastened to the handle with both a wooden and steel wedge for that extra bit of security, and it comes with a leather cover to protect the edge against the elements, which is always a welcome touch.
+Weighing in at just under 7 pounds, this straight-handled maul is hand-forged in Sweden.
+It comes with everything I want in a maul – a hardened poll end for striking wedges or being struck, an axehead fastened to the handle with both a wooden and steel wedge for that extra bit of security.
+Its leather cover protects the edge against the elements, which is always a welcome touch.

-While not as high-end an axe as what Gransfors Bruks and Hults Bruk offer out of the box, it is nevertheless a very good workhorse that will be able to split wood without the need to improve or polish it when you receive it.
+While not as high-end an axe as what Gransfors Bruks and Hults Bruk offer out of the box, I think it is a very good workhorse that can split wood without needing to improve or polish it when you receive it.

 Helko Werk axes are not widely known in the US, but this is German design and production at its finest, as evidenced by the attention to detail and small features that you didn’t know you needed.

 Weighing in at a hefty 8.5 lbs in total, the 36-inch Helko Werk Traditional splitting maul is one of the finer examples of traditional mauls available on the market.
-For example, the edge of the axehead has a small hook at the bottom to assist in moving and turning logs over.
-It has a steel overstrike protector just below the axehead to save the handle in case you miss a swing, reducing damage to the handle and the chance of breakage.
+I like that the edge of the axehead has a small hook at the bottom to assist in moving and turning logs over.
+I also appreciate that it has a steel overstrike protector just below the axehead to save the handle in case you miss a swing, reducing damage to the handle and the chance of breakage.

 Helko Werk take care to select American hickory with the right grain orientation and density for their handles, further reducing the chance of the handle breaking, and they sand the handle down with 150 grit sandpaper for a smooth and pleasant grip.

 The Wilton Tools 36-inch B.A.S.H. splitting maul is the heaviest maul on this list.
-It has an 8-pound head and, to make it just about indestructible through regular use, a steel core in the handle.
+It has an 8-pound head and a steel core in the handle to make it just about indestructible through regular use.
 They even offer a $1000 “bounty” for anyone who does manage to break it.
 Judging by the feedback, nobody has yet.

 As good mauls do, it has a hardened hammer face on the poll end of the axehead for driving wedges, being struck, or use as a sledgehammer.

-The main drawbacks of this maul are the weight – 10 pounds is a lot to swing – and also the fact that some users report the edge being dull on arrival.
+The main drawbacks I noticed in this maul are the weight – 10 pounds is a lot to swing – and also the fact that some users report the edge being dull on arrival.
 That’s nothing you can’t fix with ten or twenty minutes of work with a file, though.